WebotixDev/FirebaseNotificationInLaravel/README.md

  ```

-## Step 7: Check the notification to the device of device token is provided.
+## Step 7: Verify that the device with the provided token receives the notification.